 Indramayu power station

 Indramayu power station (also known as Indramayu Sumuradem) is a 990-megawatt (MW) coal-fired power station in West Java Province, Indonesia.
+A further 2,000 MW has been proposed.

 The photo below shows the plant, located in Sumur Adem Village, Sukra District, Indramayu Regency, West Java Province.